dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-contracts.md

 description: "Model contracts define a set of parameters validated during transformation"
 ---

-:::info Beta functionality
+:::info New functionality
-This functionality is new in v1.5!
-The syntax is mostly locked, but some small details are still liable to change.
+This functionality is new in v1.5.
 :::

 ## Related documentation